buraltintas/my-super-notes-app/README.md

 I just wanted to keep it simple and fast.

-You can edit delete your notes.
+You can edit, delete or set as done your notes.
 You will select category for your note.

 ## Demo